dot-event/dot-event/README.md

 ## Listener arguments

-No matter what is passed to the `dot` function, listeners always receive five arguments:
+No matter what is passed to the `dot` emitter, listener functions always receive five arguments:

 - `prop` — an array of string identifiers
 - `arg` — a user-provided argument